startoday/DDIA_Learning_Notes/Part2_ch6.md

       - 需要认真选择key range 以防出现hotspot，比如timestamp 可能easy search but one day's partition be a hot spot (**Risk of skew and hot spots)
     - Partitioning by Hash of Key
       - Should use a hash function not that hard, but give you consistent result of hashing (Java's Object.hashCode() is not!!)
       - This technique is good at distributing keys fairly among the partitions.
-The partition boundaries can be evenly spaced, or they can be chosen pseudorandomly (in which case the technique is sometimes known as *consistent hashing*, but better not to use this word).
+The partition boundaries can be evenly spaced, or they can be chosen pseudorandomly (in which case the technique is sometimes known as *consistent hashing*, but better not to use this word)
+      - However this way we lose a nice property of key-range partitioning: the ability to do efficient range queries.